jd28/nwnx-effects/README.md

 `effect` type (since nwscript would always duplicate it on the stack, losing your modifications) - instead, there are custom helper functions to manage state.

-For example, to get your custom parameters, you can use `GetCustomEffectInteger(1)`;
+For example, to get your custom parameters, you can use `GetCustomEffectInteger(0)` to retrieve the first int.
-in our example this would be 1.
 All parameters not specified at creation default to 0.

 You can stop a effect from applying by calling `SetCustomEffectFailed()`.
 This will only work inside the apply callback.

+You can make your effect have a tick rate - that is, a heartbeat that is called every n seconds, by using `SetCustomEffectTickRate(5);`.

+Please keep in mind that this heartbeat script is called for every effect.
+While the handler is fairly fast, it it still subject to reality.
+If you apply a thousand effects like this with a tickrate of one second, it will bog down your server.

 ### 3) Tick tock, tick tock